The Cavalry is an important military unit that began to be utilized in early medieval Europe.

 Metal rims, iron bands, and rivets such as iron nails were frequently used on wooden round shields to reinforce them and make them more durable.

-A mounted warrior typically held the round shield in his left hand, using it to deflect incoming missiles and also as a defence in hand-to-hand combat.
+A mounted warrior typically held the round shield in his left hand, using it to deflect incoming missiles and also as a defense in hand-to-hand combat.

 Although significantly larger in size, the kite shield was constructed to be durable without being exceptionally heavy.
 This type of shield remained in the use of European cavalries until the 13th century.

-The Heater shield was a type of shield that came into widespread used among European cavalry units from late 12th century onwards.
+The Heater shield was a type of shield that came into widespread use among European cavalry units from the late 12th century onwards.
 The heater shield was essentially a trimming down of the kite shield.
 It was made from wood and overlaid with leather for extra durability.

-As mounted cavalry troops came to use plate armour for body protection, they no longer needed the exceptionally long kite shield to protect their lower body.
-This led to the creation of the heater shield which was smaller, light-weight and easier to wield on the battlefield.
+As mounted cavalry troops came to use plate armor for body protection, they no longer needed the exceptionally long kite shield to protect their lower body.
+This led to the creation of the heater shield which was smaller, light-weight, and easier to wield on the battlefield.

 Another notable advantage of a heater shield was that it was inexpensive to produce, so as the knightly class declined and professional cavalry units came to be used in Europe, the heater shield became more widely used.